 Many of those challenges are related to the many decades of restrictions that LGBT persons encountered in every area of life.
 Unfortunately, the LGBT community has traditionally had few advocates to help these individuals with their vital legal needs.
 That has been changing in recent years, as laws have evolved to comport with changing stances on equality for everyone.

-The Law Office of Roy W. Litherland has long been proud to serve the estate planning needs of individuals in every community, including members of the LGBT community.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law has long been proud to serve the estate planning needs of individuals in every community, including members of the LGBT community.
 Our California LGBT estate planning attorneys can help clients to protect themselves and their partners in every important area of the law, securing their personal interests, protecting assets, and providing legacy plans that can secure inheritances and take care of other vital concerns.

 Despite the Supreme Court ruling that enshrined marriage equality as law across the United States, we know that there are still many complex issues that need to be resolved in any LGBT family’s estate plan.
 We’re committed to helping these clients get the solutions they need, to protect their loved ones and provide for their needs.
 Contact us today to get a free consultation at (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
 We’ll help with your planning needs and answer critical questions that include: